 - Not be an organisation named by the National Redress Scheme for Institutional Child Sexual Abuse (www.nationalredress.gov.au) on its list of “Institutions that have not joined or signified their intent to join the Scheme”.

-- Able to demonstrate capabilities to undertake quality research to deliver outcomes aligned to the NHPSRA, in particular activities addressing the research practical challenges.
+- Have demonstrated capabilities to undertake quality R&D projects to deliver outcomes aligned to the NHPSRA.

 All items for which grant money is sought must be justified in the application to the AIS’s satisfaction.

-The AIS may, in its absolute discretion, determine whether any project costs involve items not permitted.
-If such a determination is made, then the AIS may, in its absolute discretion, decide to not support part or all of the application for funding.
+The AIS may, at its absolute discretion, determine whether any project costs involve items not permitted.
+If such a determination is made, then the AIS may decide to not support part or all the application for funding.

 If you have any questions regarding the AIS Research Grants Program, please contact the AIS Research Office via firstname.lastname@example.org.